w-henderson/PyTrains/DOCUMENTATION.md

 - `delay`: Delay of the train in minutes as a string, equal to "0" if none or unknown
 - `delayCause`: Reason for the delay, equal to "" if unknown or on time
 - `delayed`: Whether the train is delayed or not (boolean)
+- `lastReport`: The train's last reported location, equal to "No report." if unknown

 Station-related Attributes:
 - `platform`: The platform the train will stop at as a string, equal to "?" if unknown